markxio/vitis_microbench/vitis_microbench/README.md

 The [build.sh](../build.sh) scripts will save otherwise temporary files in a directory named `reference_files_${FPGA}_${TARGET}_${config}_${KERNEL_TYPE}`.

+From the top-level project directory, remove generated .cpp files with `make clean_kernels` and remove reference_files_* directories with `make clean_reference_files`.

 ### Host code

 We also have to build the host code.
 For the host code, we require the git submodule `vitis_power` to read FPGA power draw in cpp on the host: